Link07109/Falcon-Scouter/README.md

   - Go to <https://console.firebase.google.com/u/0/> and create a new project - name it whatever you want.
   - Click on "Add Firebase to your web app" and paste the config into the file.
 - TBA v3 HTTP API key
-  - Go to <https://www.thebluealliance.com/account> and add a new Read API Key called "X-TBA-Auth-Key" and paste it's value into the file.
+  - Go to <https://www.thebluealliance.com/account> and add a new Read API Key called "X-TBA-Auth-Key" and paste its value into the file.

 ### Running the app